GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 for USB devices, but has since been implemented over many other protocols, including Bluetooth.

-Applications and HID devices exchange binary data through reports.
-There are three report types:
+Applications and HID devices exchange binary data through three report types:

 <div class="w-table-wrapper">
   <table>